Keka HR

-It was founded by Vijay Yalamanchili on July 21, 2014.
+The company was founded by Vijay Yalamanchili on July 21, 2014.
 The company is headquartered in Hyderabad, with operations in Singapore and the United States.

 History

 Keka HR was established in 2014 in Hyderabad, Telangana, India.
 In 2015, the company entered the Indian HR market and received the HYSEA Startup Award.

 By 2019, Keka HR had surpassed $1 million in annual recurring revenue (ARR).
 During the COVID-19 pandemic in 2020, the company reported a sevenfold increase in sales.

-By 2021, Keka HR served 5,500 customers, recording an ARR of $6.5 million and managing payroll for 3.2 million employees.
-The company also raised $1.6 million through Recur Club.
+By 2021, the company had raised $1.6 million through Recur Club.
 In 2022, Keka HR secured $57 million in Series A funding from West Bridge Capital.